Janice Gurney: Actor-Network-Theory

 The actor-network-theory (ANT) is a social methodology that suggests everything in the natural and social worlds exist in networks which are in a state of constant flux; furthermore, ANT proposes that nothing exists outside of these interconnected relationships.
 This theory aligns with Gurney's artistic tendency to connect with other artists by using their work in her own creations.

-Gurney first learned about ANT in 2006, after conversing with Dave Kemp – a fellow student in Master of Visual Studies program at University of Toronto.
+Gurney first learned about ANT in 2006, after conversing with Dave Kemp – a fellow student in the Master of Visual Studies program at University of Toronto.
 His explanation of this theory resonated with Gurney as a description of her artistic methodology despite her rejection of being placed into an artistic box.

 Before learning about ANT formally, Gurney began her artistic career actively avoiding the development of a personal style which she considered a trap that hindered artistic development and growth; she did not want to be defined or confined by her artistic identity.
 Instead of focusing on differentiating herself from the artistic herd, she sought to connect with other artists and create links between herself, those around her, and history.
-She describes her early work as a ‘montage style’ in which she used works by other artists across a variety of mediums to create her own collage art.
-This method of art production demonstrates both the artistic and historic mapping/networking taking place in majority of her work.
+She describes her early work as a ‘montage style’ in which she used works by other artists across a variety of media to create her own collage art.
+This method of art production demonstrates both the artistic and historical mapping/networking taking place in the majority of her work.

-In an interview with Western University Gurney summarized the important influence ANT continually has on her artistic practice, stating: “My research into Actor-Network-Theory gave me ways to think and talk about how different components from different times, people, and places could come together to create new meanings in a new context.”
+In an interview with Western University, Gurney summarized the important influence ANT continually has on her artistic practice, stating: “My research into Actor-Network-Theory gave me ways to think and talk about how different components from different times, people, and places could come together to create new meanings in a new context.”

 Major works and themes

 The focus of Janice Gurney's work is most commonly concerned with location, connection, and continuity.
 She often incorporates or manipulates pre-existing images in her work, even at times using the work of other artists directly in her own artistic practice.
 By inserting and overlaying found images with her own creations, Gurney attempts to extend or alter the initial meanings of these works.

 The medium of her art includes and is not limited to: paint, photography, video, photostatic enlargement, and the use of plexiglass.

 In a 1987 summary of her own artistic process, Gurney claims, “I structure a completed work from a number of individual parts which are put together to form a matrix of identities, wherein I try to locate myself.”

 Within Suzanne Giles’ book Janice Gurney, Sum Over Histories, Gurney is described as cynical, well thought out, and often reflects the public ideals of success, beauty, and imperfections.
-Overall, Gurney's portfolio is consistent in style and aesthetic; however her work is drastically different from theme to theme.
+Overall, Gurney's portfolio is consistent in style and aesthetic; however, her work is drastically different from theme to theme.